Introduction to Python Statistics Module

 8. variance(data)

-The sample variance of data is returned, iterable of two real-valued numbers at least.
+The function returns the sample variance of the data as an iterable of at least two real-valued numbers.
 A big difference or variance indicates data spread.

 Averages and Measures of Central Location

 Functions in Averages and measures calculate an average value from the sample population.
-Whereas, Measures of spread functions calculate deviation measure of sample or population from average or typical values.
+Whereas Measures of spread functions calculate the deviation measure of the sample or population from average or typical values.

 - mean function: Average or mean of data.